rAndom-something/Projects/README.md

 # Projects
-This side project modifies the code from (__) to produce artifical CMB data of specific need to generate a power spectrum based on it (using the camb module)
+This side project modifies the code from (https://github.com/NicolettaK/NN_lectures/tree/master/tutorials/CMB_with_GAN) to produce artifical CMB data of specific need to generate a power spectrum based on it (using the campy module)
 (Still Under progress)